 Early Years Curriculum

-Welcome to The Vine Primary School’s Early Years Foundation Stage.
+Welcome to The Vine Early Years Foundation Stage.

 We aim to provide an exciting and creative education and we hope that you and your child will enjoy your time here.
 If you need any further information, please don’t hesitate to ask any of the staff.

-As an Early Adopter School, we follow Development Matters (Sept 2020).
+We follow Development Matters (2021).
 A link to this document can be found at the bottom of this page.

 The framework sets out the three prime areas that underpin everything in the early years: